Tron: Legaacy (2010)

 Starring: Garrett Hedlund, Jeff Bridges, Michael Sheen, Olivia Wilde

 Kevin Flynn is the CEO of Encom and the world’s best video game developer.
 One night he simply vanishes without a trace and leaves his company in chaos and his young son.
 Fast-forward twenty years, Sam Flynn is a rebellious twenty seven year old and a thorn in the side of Richard Mackey, a suit trying to take over his father’s company.
 Though Sam is the heir, he refuses to play an active role in the decision-making process.
-Alan Bradley meets him one night with the news that he has received a page from Kevin Flynn’s arcade – a number that has been disconnected for twenty years.
-Sam ventures to the arcade and transports himself into the world his father has created and been trapped in for decades.
+Alan Bradley meets him one night with the news that he’s received a page from Kevin Flynn’s arcade – a number that has been disconnected for twenty years.
+Sam ventures to the arcade and transports himself into the world his father has created and been trapped in for decades….

 I was never really a fan of the original Tron.
-I didn’t see it at the cinema, which would have been undoubtably the place to see it, and only saw it on video many years later.
+I didn’t see it at the cinema, which would have been undoubtedly the place to see it, and only saw it on video many years later.
 To be honest [and apologies to Mr Gillespie who I know is a fan!], I was not too impressed and just found it a little dull, while the effect were already dated.
 Still, I did my best to get excited for Tron:Legacy [even if the trailer didn’t exactly wow me], because at the very least the effects would be pretty awesome, wouldn’t they?
-Sad to say, I found Tron:Legacy to be a real damp squid of a movie, which has a pretty dreadful script and, surprisingly, mediocre graphics.
-Put the two things together in a film of this nature and you don’t really have much at all except a fairly mediocre sci fi action movie which plays like a poor, more child friendly variation on a Matrix film without the invention and the intriguing concepts.
+Sad to say, I found Tron:Legacy to be a real damp squid of a movie, one which has a pretty dreadful script and, surprisingly, mediocre graphics.
+Put the two things together in a film of this nature and you don’t really have much at all except a fairly average sci fi action movie which plays like a poor, more child-friendly variation on a Matrix film without the invention and the intriguing concepts.